bryanperez43/Stat__Binomial/README.md

 A binomial random variable is the number of successes x in n repeated trials of a binomial experiment.
 The probability distribution of a binomial random variable is called a binomial distribution.

-# To Run
+# To Run (IN CLI)

 ```

-CD to cloned repo
+- CD to cloned repo
-Make
+- Make
-./binomial
+- ./binomial

 ```